 Gain Meaningful Experience in Health Care

 If you are considering a health career, we strongly recommend that you build a record of sustained involvement as a volunteer or paid employee within the health field.
 This time is necessary to gain a good understanding of the various roles within a health care team and the daily tasks that are involved in patient care.
-Some schools require particular number of patient hours or types of experiences or documentation of shadowing hours, so make sure you are familiar with the expectations for your field.
+Some schools require a particular number of patient hours or types of experiences or documentation of shadowing hours, so make sure you are familiar with the expectations for your field.

 Students have gained healthcare experience by: